 If you want to opt out, please log in and tell our UK-based webchat team.

-Where you’ve already got a smart meter installed by your previous supplier, or it’s already installed in the property you have moved in to, the chances are this is an AMR (Automated Meter Read) meter.
+Where you’ve already got an electricity smart meter installed by your previous supplier, or it’s already installed in the property you have moved in to, the chances are this is an AMR (Automated Meter Read) meter.
 This isn’t the latest version of a smart meter but it provides all the functionality needed.
 Our video below shows how to take a meter read from an AMR meter:

-If your meter doesn’t look like this it may be because it is a SMETs 1 meter.
+If your electricity smart meter doesn’t look like this it may be because it is a SMETs 1 meter.
 These are made, typically, by Secure – you will see the name on the meter.
 The video below shows how to take a meter reading from a SMETs 1 meter: